San Antonio Elder Abuse Lawyer

 • Loss of quality of life

 The importance of timeliness cannot be overstated.
-A nursing home neglect and abuse lawsuit should be filed as soon as possible, otherwise, the statute of limitations could prohibit the matter from proceeding through the legal system.
+An elder abuse claim should be filed as soon as possible; otherwise, the statute of limitations could prohibit the matter from proceeding through the legal system.
 In Texas, victims and their loved ones have two years to file elder abuse cases.
 This clock starts ticking from the day the abuse begins or the day the loved ones become aware of the abuse.

 Multi-Million Dollar Results For Over 25 Years